 - 1080 in bait is quickly broken down by bacteria in the soil and in water, but generally, it's the amount of rain that falls that determines the time taken for uneaten baits to become harmless to stock.

 - Intermittent rainfall has a greater leaching effect than a single heavy downpour.

-- Oat baits leach more readily than chopped carrot but at least 2.5 cm of steady rain is required to render the bait harmless.
+- Oat baits leach more readily than chopped carrots but at least 2.5 cm of steady rain is required to render the bait harmless.

-- In most environmental conditions, the 1080 disappears within several weeks.
+- In most environmental conditions, 1080 disappears within several weeks.